TomatenKuchenDEV/docs/docs/forms.md

 ---
 title: Forms
-description: TomatenKuchen is a multipurpose Discord bot with many common and innovative features for your server.
+description: TomatenKuchen is a multipurpose Discord bot with a lot of features for your server.
 Using the online forms you can create for example ban appeals or staff applications.
 image: /img/forms_example.png
 ---